Recognition of Seifert fibered spaces with boundary is in NP

-It is straightforward to see that the certificate exists, as giving a triangulation of $\mathcal{T}^{(82)}$ is constructive, and Theorem~\ref{thm:simplicialfibres} gives us the required singular fibre neighbourhoods.
+It is straightforward to see that the certificate exists, as giving a triangulation of $\mathcal{T}^{(82)}$ is constructive, and Theorem~\ref{thm:simplicialfibers} gives us the required singular fiber neighbourhoods.

 To verify the certificate, first, as discussed in the proof of Proposition~\ref{prop:circlebundlerecognitionNP}, check that $M$ is orientable and has boundary.
 One definition of Seifert fibered spaces is that they are the orientable manifolds built as follows.
 Take a circle bundle over a surface with boundary, which always has toroidal boundary, and glue solid tori into some of the boundary components so that the meridian of each solid torus is glued to some essential curve in the boundary that is \emph{not} a fibre of the circle bundle; that is, to some $q/p$ slope with $p\not= 0$.
 To show that $M$ is a Seifert fibered space, we will show that it can be constructed in this manner.

 The first step is thus to check that, in the given Seifert data, for each singular fibre fraction $q/p$, that $p$ is not zero and hence that this is a valid set of data for a Seifert fibered space.